Garmin Approach S1 Watch

 Three year total cost: $179.99

-Availability: No longer manufactured but still available; replaced by the Garmin Approach S3 watch
+Availability: Discontinued.
+Replaced by the Garmin Approach S3 watch

 Amazon.com: Check price now